We would love for you to join us in worship. Here are some details about our services as well as more information about our church

 The church operates all business on a calendar year with committee members and chairpersons being voted on by the congregation at the December/January Charge Conference.
 This meeting is open to anyone who attends the church, however, only actual members are allowed to cast a vote.

-The current church staff is led by a Senior Pastor and also includes an Associate Pastor, Business Manager, Youth Director, Children and Families Director, Adult Education Director, Missions and Equipping Director, College Student Ministry Director, and several office and music/worship staff.
+The current church staff is led by a Senior Pastor and also includes an Associate Pastor, Business Manager, Youth Pastor, Children and Families Director, College Student Ministry Director, and several office and music/worship staff.
 For contact information and a brief biography of the key staff members, please go to Resources/Meet Our Staff.